 |---|---|---|

-This is why sofa beds are often easier to live with day to day.
-They are generally simpler to convert, quicker to set up, and usually less expensive because the construction is less complex.
-For a guest who stays one night once in a while, or for a home office that only occasionally becomes a sleep zone, that simplicity can be exactly the right trade.
+That is why sofa beds are often easier to live with day to day.
+They are usually quicker to set up, simpler in construction, and easier on the budget.
+For a home office, guest room replacement, or small apartment that only needs occasional sleep duty, that simplicity can be the right trade.

 Sleeper Sofa vs Sofa Bed for Comfort, Support, and Real-World Use